PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 Could you add a motivation for using a 30/70 and not a 70/30, training/testing split

-> I have added a discussion of the specific reasons at TODO
+> In the revised "Numerical experiments on training strategy", I now use a 50/50
+> split, and discuss how the small number of interactions in realistically-sized
+> networks can constrain the size of the train/test set.

 L171-172: Please spell out the B’s in B(6,8) and B(2,8), e.g.: “[…]
 beta-distributions with alpha-parameter values of 6 and 2, and beta parameter